 The effects of the variations of the position of the pylon may be investigated from many different points of view.
 However, for this particular example, the investigation is limited to the horizontal movement of point P of the pylon in the x-direction, and the vertical deflection of point B of the deck of the bridge.
-These parameters are, in effect, measures of the stiffness of the footbridge.
-To investigate the structure, the six variants of the bridge v_1 to v_6 whose longitudinal side views are shown in Fig 5 are analysed.
-The displacements of points P and B under the gravitational dead and live loads, for an assumed geometry (and set of numerical data) of the bridge, are obtained respectively, as
+These parameters are, in effect, measures of the stiffness of the bridge v1 to v6 whose longitudinal side views are shown in Fig 4 are analysed.
+The displacements of points P and B under the gravitational dead and live loads, for an assumed geometry of the bridge are obtained respectively, as